Move-In Inspection Checklist for Florida Landlords

 Free Checklist Resources

 You don't have to build from scratch.
-TurboTenant, RocketRent, and Think Realty offer free move-in/move-out checklist templates.
+TurboTenant, RocketRent, and Think Realty all offer free move-in/move-out checklist templates.
 Many include photo pages and comment fields.
-Customize for your property type — a 2-bed condo needs different items than a 4-bed house with a yard — but the structure is there.
-The key is using it every time.
+Customize for your property type — a two-bed condo needs different items than a four-bed house with a yard — but the structure is there.

 How This Connects to the Rest of Your Process